opdavies/oliverdavies.uk/source/_posts/2015-07-21-automating-sculpin-with-jenkins.md

 ### Updating Sculpin Dependencies

     if [ -f sculpin.json ]; then
-      sculpin update
+      sculpin install
     fi

-Runs `sculpin update` on each build if the sculpin.json file exists, to ensure that the required custom bundles and dependencies are installed.
+Runs `sculpin install` on each build if the sculpin.json file exists, to ensure that the required custom bundles and dependencies are installed.

 ### Managing Redirects